I'm a creative, collaborative content designer.

 Here’s some of my recent work.

-Zero-to-one generative AI writing assistant
+a gen AI writing assistant

 In late 2022, Grammarly raced to build a gen AI product.
-Back when many were unsure if the word “prompt” would enter the mainstream lexicon, I helped create terminology guidelines and wrote interface content for a gen AI writing assistant, which launched six months later under the name GrammarlyGO.
+Back when many were unsure if the word “prompt” would enter the mainstream lexicon, I helped create terminology guidelines and wrote interface content for a zero-to-one gen AI writing assistant, which launched about four months later under the name GrammarlyGO.
 In early 2024, after Grammarly sunset the sub-brand, I worked with cross-functional partners to bring our gen AI features into a single assistant capable of helping with the entire writing journey.

 Grammarly has historically collected and stored very little user data.
 In 2023, it began to lay the foundation for a future in which the product could be more tailored to the user.
 I worked closely with cross-functional partners to design opt-in and opt-out experiences for new and existing EU and non-EU users.
 Based on a loose product roadmap and GDPR requirements, I created a compelling value proposition for opting in and used plain, jargon-free language to explain the data implications.